 - 1.5 cups baby arugula

 - 1 tomato - sliced into 6 pieces

-- 3/4 cup roasted red peppers - about 2 tbsp per sandwich, more to taste
+- ¾ cup roasted red peppers - about 2 tablespoon per sandwich, more to taste

 - First, gather your toppings and make sure you have them prepared.
 I like to make pesto and roasted red peppers in advance to save time, but you can also use store-bought versions of these ingredients.

 - Preheat the grill to medium-high.
 Slice the blocks of halloumi into 6 pieces, about ½-inch thick.
 Brush them with a little olive oil on each side.